cockroachdb/docs/cockroachcloud/create-an-account.md

 This feature is only available to select users at this time.
 If you do not have access yet, you can register a new account with an email.
 {{site.data.alerts.end}}

-If you do not have access yet, you can start your first cluster using a 30-day free trial.
 1. Click **Sign up with GitHub**.
 1. Enter your GitHub **Username or email address** associated with your account.
 1. Enter your GitHub **Password**
 1. Click **Sign in**

 {{site.data.alerts.callout_info}}
-GitHub should verify your identity using [GitHub 2FA](https://docs.github.com/en/github/authenticating-to-github/about-two-factor-authentication).
+GitHub will verify your identity using [GitHub 2FA](https://docs.github.com/en/github/authenticating-to-github/about-two-factor-authentication), if you have it enabled.
 {{site.data.alerts.end}}
 </section>